 Summer-Fall 2016 Boundary Layer Project

 To test this hypothesis, a necessary first step is to develop a robust method for measuring the air mass type at the summit of Mount Washington.
-This August and September, MWO, Plymouth State University and collaborators from the Appalachian Mountain Club and Dartmouth College will test a novel methodology to determine summit air mass type and the processes driving boundary layer height changes on and around Mount Washington.
-First, water vapor isotopes will be measured at the summit of Mount Washington for 5 weeks during August and September.
-Significant changes in the summit isotopes compared with our understanding of the synoptic scale atmospheric conditions will inform us when the summit is transitioning between the boundary layer and the free troposphere.
-In the second component of the project, vertical profiles of temperature, humidity, wind and stable isotopes of water will be measured during two different days to assess the diurnal evolution of the boundary layer.
-Weather balloons will be launched throughout these two days, from prior to sunrise to just after sunset (Fig. 3).
-Concurrently, a water vapor isotope analyzer will be driving up and down the Mount Washington Auto Road in a truck (Fig. 4).
+In August and September 2016, MWO, Plymouth State University and collaborators from the Appalachian Mountain Club and Dartmouth College tested a novel methodology to determine summit air mass type and the processes driving boundary layer height changes on and around Mount Washington.
+First, water vapor isotopes were measured at the summit of Mount Washington for six weeks during August and September.
+Variability in the summit isotopes reveal the types of air masses and air mass transitions at the summit and were linked with the concurrent weather patterns across the eastern US.
+In the second component of the project, vertical profiles of temperature, humidity, wind and stable isotopes of water were measured on two different days to assess the diel evolution of the boundary layer.
+Weather balloons were launched throughout these two days, from prior to sunrise to just after sunset (Fig. 3).
+Concurrently, we drove a water vapor isotope analyzer up and down the Mount Washington Auto Road in a truck (Fig. 4).
 Mountain slope temperature, humidity, and wind data from our mesonet along the Auto Road and Cog Railway were compared with the weather data over the valleys from the weather balloons.

 This project is funded by a Plymouth State University research grant.
 Dr. Eric Kelsey (MWO Director of Research) would like to thank Dr. Heidi Asbjornsen (University of New Hampshire) for loaning her water vapor isotope analyzer for this project, and intellectual contributions from collaborators Dr. Adriana Bailey (Dartmouth) and Georgia Murray (Appalachian Mountain Club).
 This project would not be possible without the generous logistical support of the Mount Washington Auto Road.